runemadsen/rune.js/README.md

 `rune.js` is very much inspired by Bonsai.js and Two.js.

-## Scene graph

-Some functions automatically adds the object to the stage?
-Some doesn't?

 ## Feature comparison

 Here's a small list of things that make `rune.js` different from competitors: